-Such page allows you to turn on or turn off security authentication service (offered by inernal RADIUS) for each user profile without accessing into the User Management configuration page.
+Such page allows you to turn on or turn off security authentication service (offered by internal RADIUS and/or Local 802.1X) for each user profile without accessing into the User Management configuration page.

-ystem Maintenance >> Internal Service User List

-User Name ☐ Radius User Name ☐ Radius
+Syst System Maintenance >> Internal Service User List User Name Radius ☐ Local 802.1X User Name ☐ Radius ☐ Local 802.1X No valid User Pr ofile Note : OK Cancel

-allen3910

-Note: ОК Cancel

-- 1. Only the user profiles which is enabled in User Management >> User Profile will be listed here.

-2. If you enable RADIUS for a user profile here, it will use the default authentication methods; however, you may change its authentication methods via User Management >> User Profile.
+- Only the user profiles which is enabled in User Management >> User Profile will be listed here.
+If you enable RADIUS or Local 802.1X for a user profile here, it will use the default authentication methods; however, you may change its authentication methods via User Management >> User Profile.

 Item Description User Name Display the name of the existed user profile.
 To modify the detailed settings, simply click the user name link to access into the web page for modification.
 Radius Check the box to turn on the security authentication service offered by internal RADIUS server for the user profile.
 Uncheck the box to turn off ecurity authentication service offered by internal RADIUS server for the user profile.
 If you check the box next to such item, all of the user profiles listed in this page will be enabled with RADIUS service enabled vice versa.
+Local 802.1X Check the box to turn on the security authentication service offered by Local 802.1X server for the user profile.
+Uncheck the box to turn off ecurity authentication service offered by Local 802.1X server for the user profile.
+If you check the box next to such item, all of the user profiles listed in this page will be enabled with Local 802.1X service enabled; vice versa.